PART ONE – Darkness to Light (cont.)

 Perhaps I sound like a whiner with a victim mentality.
 I am not sure why I relate some of these unpleasant memories, but somehow I expect they will serve their purpose for others.
 Whenever I had “good things” happening, those would often find a way of turning sour.

-I brought some of my prize school materials home from Auntie and Uncle’s, things like pieces of artwork for which I received rare praise and recognition in the midst of a general climate of ridicule and ostracism.
+I brought some of my prized school materials home from Auntie and Uncle’s, things like pieces of artwork for which I received rare praise and recognition in the midst of a general climate of ridicule and ostracism.
 I had once copied and colored a picture of a yellow baby duck sitting on a stone well with roof, rope, and bucket.
 The teacher and students all gathered around, marveling and praising me.
 How different from the usual it was!

 At home, my younger brother Archie and sister Barbara had free access to the cupboard where my personal belongings were stored and destroyed my precious possessions.
 I was frustrated and angry at my mother for letting them do these things.
 Obviously, I placed great value on them while she did not.
 I don’t know that I was ever able to forgive them or her for these things until God took hold of my life many years later.